ASEAN leaders call for timeline on Myanmar peace | Law-Order

 ASEAN leaders call for timeline on Myanmar peace

-* ASEAN to stick with Myanmar peace plan, calls for timeline * ASEAN leaders being joined by other global powers * U.S. President Joe Biden due to join talks on Saturday * Bloc agrees in principle to admit East Timor as 11th member (Recasts with ASEAN's 'warning' to Myanmar) PHNOM PENH, Nov 11 (Reuters) - Southeast Asian heads of government on Friday issued a "warning" to Myanmar to make measurable progress on a peace plan or risk being barred from the bloc's meetings, as social and political chaos escalates in the country.
+* Myanmar junta reject ASEAN's recommendations * ASEAN leaders being joined by other global powers * U.S. President Joe Biden due to join talks on Saturday * Bloc agrees in principle to admit East Timor as 11th member (Updates with Myanmar junta rejecting ASEAN's calls in para 5) PHNOM PENH, Nov 11 (Reuters) - Southeast Asian heads of government on Friday issued a "warning" to Myanmar to make measurable progress on a peace plan or risk being barred from the bloc's meetings, as social and political chaos escalates in the country.

 * ASEAN leaders being joined by other global powers